The rise of Apple under Tim Cook

 When Tim Cook became Apple CEO on 24 August 2011, the consensus was clear: nobody could follow Steve Jobs.
 The market agreed.
 Within 18 months, Apple's stock had fallen 40% from its peak.
 It was underperforming both the S&P 500 and the Nasdaq.
 Wall Street openly questioned whether Apple's best days were over.

-And now he has announced that he is handing the keys to John Ternus, a 25-year Apple veteran from hardware engineering.
+And now he's announced that he's handing the keys to John Ternus, a 25-year Apple veteran from hardware engineering.

 Since Tim took on the job, Apple stock has risen 2,197%.
 But it wasn’t an easy ride.
 Far from it.
 Watch the data visualisation to see.